Quick Look

 Severe complications from photophobia are rare, but it does interfere with everyday life.

 People with photophobia might wear sunglasses in unusual circumstances, develop frequent headaches, or avoid situations when bright light is an issue.
-Light sensitivity also leads to overall eye discomfort and feelings of dryness or grittiness.
+Light sensitivity also leads to overall eye discomfort and dryness or grittiness.

 Diagnosing Photophobia

-There are several things your doctor can do to diagnose photophobia.
 First, they’ll assess your sensitivity to light by asking you questions about your level of discomfort in certain situations.

 Additionally, you’ll likely undergo several medical tests, including: